Plan now. Retire later.

 Any benefits-eligible employee of the College can participate in the tax deferred Group Supplemental Retirement Annuity (GSRA) portion of the plan.
 There are no service requirements.
 You may enroll and begin pre-tax contributions through payroll deduction at any time.

 To begin participation, you must enroll online with TIAA and provide a Salary Reduction Agreement to Human Resources.

-Roth contribution option in the Defined Contribution and Tax-Deferred Annuity Retirement Plans 403(b) Beginning January 3, 2022.
+Roth contribution option in the Defined Contribution and Tax-Deferred Annuity Retirement Plans 403(b) Began on January 3, 2022.

 Additionally, you will have the opportunity to convert some (or all) of your pretax retirement plan savings (contributions and earnings) to Roth with the Roth in-plan conversion feature.

 Roth in-plan conversions may be limited to one per calendar year and cannot be reversed after the change is made.
 The amount converted is treated as taxable income in the year of conversion; no taxes are withheld from your account as part of the conversion.

 Before electing a Roth in-plan conversion, you should consult your personal tax advisor to ensure this strategy is consistent with your overall personal financial goals.
 For more information about the Roth inplan conversion feature, please contact TIAA.

 Additional Roth information can be found on at TIAA.